Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Introduction

 \subsubsection{Motivic homotopy and Voevodsky's geometric criterion for 6-functor formalisms}

-Apart from defining 6-functor formalisms, Mann also proves some interesting results about them, building on \cite{LZ6FF}.
+Apart from defining 6-functor formalisms, Mann also proves some important results about them, building on \cite{LZ6FF}.
 One crucial result is \cite[Proposition A.5.10]{Mann6FF}, which is the main result used to construct 6-functor formalisms, and gives criteria for a system of coefficients to extend to a 6-functor formalisms by showing that certain maps behave cohomologically like open immersions or proper maps.
+This principle was later refined in \cite{6FFUnique, CLL6FF}.

 In contrast, and more than 20 years earlier, Voevodsky also outlined in \cite[1.2.1]{voe-crit} some geometric axioms for a system of coefficients on the category of schemes to admit the structure of a 6-functor formalism.
 This principle was proven in Ayoub's thesis \cite{Ayoub6I, Ayoub6II}, where it was then used to show that stable motivic homotopy theory admits the structure of a 6-functor formalism.